Germany's COVID management: World wonders what's gone wrong | DW | 12.03.2021

 During the first wave of the coronavirus pandemic, Britain's euroskeptic Daily Telegraph ran a front-page headline: "Coronavirus testing: How Germany got it right, while the UK got it wrong."

 Even faraway and basically COVID-free New Zealand was full of praise.
-The New Zealand Herald counted Germany and Chancellor Angela Merkel among the success stories of the pandemic, saying she was setting a global example with her strategy.
+The New Zealand Herald counted Germany and Angela Merkel among the success stories of the pandemic, saying the chancellor was setting a global example with her strategy.

 If they'd been taking bets last summer on who might best weather the second and third waves of the pandemic, many would have put the farm on Germany.

-Obviously… "Made in Germany," the masters of Ordnung, with their researchers already working on an all-new type of vaccine.
+Obviously… "Made in Germany," the masters of organization, with their researchers already working on an all-new type of vaccine.
 Who else?

 Be grateful you never placed that bet.
-For Germany has morphed from model student to problem child in the coronavirus pandemic in short order, fighting failure in a number of subjects.
+For Germany has morphed from model student to pandemic problem child in short order, fighting failure in a number of subjects.

 Masks?
 Too few.
 Vaccinations?
 Too sluggish.
 Tests?
 Too late.
-And already doomed to repeat a year on digitalization no matter what.
 An imaginary school report card might read: credible effort, but rather too much bound by the regulations and not sufficiently creative.

-It's not just Germans asking what's happened to the place.
+It's not just Germans asking what's happened.
 Among some abroad, there's an unmistakable note of schadenfreude about this teacher's pet who would never normally forget his homework.

-Chancellor Angela Merkel and Health Minister Jens Spahn regularly explain lockdown measures in parliament
+Chancellor Angela Merkel and Health Minister Jens Spahn have regularly defended lockdown measures in parliament

 A critical commentary in Germany's Bild daily prompted so much interest with the Daily Mail in the UK that they borrowed the phrase "vaccine snails" for their own front page.

-The Guardian columnist Ed Cumming also evoked Audi's advertising slogan, asking: "Wasn't all this Technik meant to lead to a bit of Vorsprung?"
+The Guardian columnist Ed Cumming also evoked Audi's advertising slogan, asking: "Wasn’t all that technik meant to lead to a bit of vorsprung?"

-Meanwhile, a bilingual Bild headline — "Dear Britons, we beneiden [envy] you" — prompted The Sun to respond all in German with "Wir beneiden dich nicht [we don't envy you]."
+Meanwhile, a bilingual Bild headline — "Liebe Briten, WE BENEIDEN YOU!" ("Dear Britons, we envy you!" — prompted The Sun to respond all in German with "Wir beneiden dich nicht [we don't envy you]."

 The center-left daily El Pais was more bemused than triumphant.